We match veterans with writers and artists to tell their stories through original collaborative artwork, presented in a

 We are pleased to present the Silver Bullet Series.
-Each month we will release a design created by a local artist and inspired by veteran stories.
+We will release designs created by a local artist and inspired by veteran stories.
 Your purchase will help support our on-going work sharing the experiences of veterans through works of original collaborative art.

 Show your support, rock a mean tee.
 It’s that simple.

 Covid 19 has created havoc everywhere it’s even mentioned.
 The wake of tears formed from angry mourning have been felt by all of us.
 Loved ones have died, businesses have closed, and we feel further and farther away from each other than we ever have before.
 Bullets and Bandaids is no exception.

 From the beginning of our program in 2012, our mission and execution were fully entwined with one another.
 We want dialogue between individuals who otherwise might never find it, where veteran and civilian, infantryman, writer, or artist, can speak freely, respectfully, and with the confidence shared that comes from recognizing we all share a common human journey.
 The traveling art project itself would also spread a dialogue founded in the want to understand one another.
 Through these shows, as well as fundraisers and grants, we were able to create these events.

 But Covid kicked our legs out from under us on every level.
 No fundraisers.
 No grants.
 The only things left were our drive and our word.
 So, in the time since Covid crawled out of its pit and into our world, we have and will continue to collect stories from veterans, first responders, and those who have stories poignant to either.
 We want to have stories that show the sometimes harsh, sometimes funny, but always universal truth that we are all in this together.